Get Help Today(877) 648-4288

 Opioid Use Disorder

 OxyContin prescriptions can lead to a dangerous dependence if left unchecked.
-Confronting your own use disorder or a loved one’s is extremely difficult, but necessary.
-The consequences are deadly, but you don’t have to try and preempt them alone.
-Reach out to a qualified treatment provider and find help and information for your health.
+Confronting your own substance use disorder or a loved one’s is extremely difficult, but necessary.
+The consequences are potentially deadly, but you don’t have to try and manage them alone.
+Reach out to a treatment provider and find help and information for your health.

 What are you struggling with?